-You have all been there.
+We have all been there.
 You've started the recipe, but when you go to the refrigerator to get the milk, someone else has gotten to it before you.
-Do you drop everything and run to the store or is substitution a possibility?
-When choosing to substitute an ingredient while baking or cooking, it’s important to consider how the new ingredient will affect the dish's overall properties and the outcome of what you are making.
+Do you drop everything and run to the store or is there a viable substitute for milk?

-That cool glass of milk that goes so well with your favourite cookies or sandwich is actually an emulsion of 87 percent water, 4.9 percent carbohydrates as natural sugars, 3.6 percent fats, 3.5 percent protein and 0.7 percent minerals, according to the Utah Education Network.
+According to the USDA, 88 percent of the volume of milk is actually water.
 This nutrient-rich food supports you physically through childhood and beyond and is also a common ingredient in many of the foods you eat.

 Substituting Water for Milk

 Milk's most important role in baking a perfect cake is the part it plays in making the batter wet enough for the chemical reactions to take place.
 In a pinch, if milk is not available, water may be substituted.
-To replace 1 cup of whole milk in a cake recipe, you can use 1 cup of water and 1 ½ tsp. butter.
-If you use a lower fat milk, such as 2 percent, decrease the amount of butter you add accordingly.
+To replace 1 cup of whole milk in a cake recipe, you can use 1 cup of water and 1 1/2 teaspoons of butter, according to Colorado State University Extension.

 Using water and butter as a replacement for milk in baking doesn't significantly impact the nutritional value.
 One cup of whole milk also provides 7.7 grams of protein and 7.9 grams of total fat, of which 4.6 are saturated — the "worst" kind of fat that can contribute to heart disease, according to Mayo Clinic.